keep-on-rolling/keep-on-rolling.github.io/content/blog/2022-03-12_black-friday.en.md

 Instead of Erstein, I am now back in Lucerne.
 But what had happened?
 On my way up to the highest point of the whole tour at 908 meters above sea level, my shifting went bye-bye!
 But not only that I could no longer shift - it also automatically jumped to the smallest sprocket, so the heaviest gear.
 Going uphill it was impossible to get the bike moving.
 All my repair attempts failed.

 But I did not want to give up yet.
 Not far away was Aarau.
 There it went mostly downhill, so that was possible.
 So I managed to get to the train station in Aarau and caught a direct train to Zurich.
 In Zurich Enge I went to [Backyard](https://www.backyard.ch/), the bike mech of my choice.
 He immediately left everything else and tried to help me.
 But I make it short: No chance.
-The rear derailleur is defective and must be completely replaced.
+The rear derailleur is defective ()actually the index rod and must be completely replaced.

 I must say that I drive a hydraulic rear derailleur from European production, from [Rotor](https://rotorbike.com/) (Spain).
 For this they had no replacement rear derailleur in stock and it must first be ordered.
 In addition, today is Friday, so a weekend follows and therefore even with a very fast delivery, the arrival of the spare part is not expected before Monday.